CallMeSoumya2063/DRSaveConverter-Android/README.md

 `pkg update -y`
 `pkg upgrade -y`

 iv.
-Install Git and .NET SDK 8.0, stay connected to data/wifi when running this:
+Install Git, .NET 8.0 and .NET SDK 8.0, stay connected to data/wifi when running this:
 `pkg install git dotnet-sdk-8.0 dotnet8.0 -y`

 v.
 Clone the Deltarune Save Converter repository from GitHub, stay connected to data/wifi when running this: